Building an Impression Tracking System with AWS

 Key takeaways:

-1. Decouple analytics from your main database: High-volume event ingestion doesn’t belong in your transactional database.
-A separate pipeline protects your core application.
+- High-volume event ingestion doesn’t belong in main database—separate pipeline protects core app

-4. Kinesis Firehose handles data buffering and format conversion, much simpler than building it yourself
+- Firehose handles buffering and format conversion, way easier than DIY

-5. Glue Data Catalog bridges storage and querying—define schemas carefully
+- Glue Data Catalog bridges storage and query engines—define schemas carefully

-6. Athena charges by scan volume; partitioning and columnar storage are key to cost control
+- Athena charges by scan volume, partitioning and columnar storage are key to costs

-7. Choose the right tool for your access pattern: Real-time dashboards might need ClickHouse, but batch analytics works great with S3 + Athena at a fraction of the cost
+- Real-time dashboards might need ClickHouse, batch analytics works fine with S3 + Athena